Michael Hagan: Coaching career

-Following a relatively disappointing 2008 season, Michael Hagan ended his head coaching role at the Parramatta Eels citing family reasons and health.
+Following a relatively disappointing 2008 NRL season, Hagan ended his head coaching role at the Parramatta Eels citing family reasons and health.

-In 2010 he returned to coaching, being appointed the Maroons assistant coach.
+In 2010, he returned to coaching, being appointed the Maroons assistant coach.

 The Daily Telegraph

 Hagan has made journalistic contributions to 'League Central' section of The Daily Telegraph.
 He provides his opinions on current League issues as well as evaluating team form and performances.